 Factors to Consider When Deciding to Accept a Plea Deal

 Plea deals are not always a possibility in every drug crime case.
 Plea deals most often occur when your attorney negotiates with the prosecutor of the case.
 The prosecutor must agree to reduce the charges in exchange for a guilty plea.
 Therefore, if you accept a plea deal you will plead guilty to the lesser charges and accept the sentence imposed based on those charges.

 While your attorney can help you obtain a plea deal and can give you some guidance, the ultimate decision to accept a plea deal is up to you.
 It is important to consider the specific details of your case when you make your decision.
 Some of the factors that might influence your decision are the severity of the crime, the possible penalties, whether you have prior criminal convictions, and others.
 Keep in mind that you will face punishment and criminal record if you agree to plead guilty to lesser criminal charges.

 Alternative sentencing is an important consideration when you think about a potential plea deal.
 Proposition 36 and PC1000 drug diversion programs allow some non-violent first or second time offenders to get a sentence of probation if they complete a drug treatment program.
 You would not get any jail time under this option.
 After successful completion of a drug program, a drug charge conviction is erased from your record and you are not a convicted drug offender.
 A knowledgeable criminal defense attorney will work to try to obtain alternative sentencing when possible.

 You do not have to face drug charges alone.
 Our lawyers are here to assist you every step of the way to protect your rights and get the best possible results.
-Contact our team at David Lehr Law at (805) 477-0070 for a case consultation.
+Contact our team at Strongest Defense at (805) 477-0070 for a case consultation.